 Examples: Amy Grant, Cece Winans, Chris Tomlin, Jars of Clay

 This is the best channel for any modern country that is or aspires to be mainstream, with professional, high-fidelity production.
 Typically, Country features rich lyrical content, with an emphasis on storytelling.
-Prominent instruments are often acoustic guitar, banjo, steel guitar, electric guitar and fiddle.
+Prominent instruments are often acoustic and electric guitar, banjo, steel guitar, and fiddle.
 Vocals are required and lyrics must be in English.

 Examples: Willie Nelson, George Jones, Merle Haggard, Reba McEntire, Garth Brooks, Taylor Swift, Rascal Flatts, Big and Rich